 How Long Does It Take for a Tan to Fade Completely

-If you are wondering how long for a tan to fade, on average; it takes like 7 days for a tan to fade completely.
+If you are wondering how long for a tan to fade, on average; it takes at least 14 days for a tan to fade completely.
 However, the duration of a tan depends on some factors like your skin type, tan technique, and how fast your skin exfoliates.

 A tan on a dark or olive-skinned person usually lasts longer than a beige or fair-skinned person.